heig-mdt-gio1/material/subjects/introduction/README.md

 - What is your experience? (e.g. programming languages, past experience)
 - What are your expectations?

-## Web development?

-- Geomatics on the web is increasingly important (e.g. geoportals, interactive deliverables, etc)
-- Front-end is becoming relevant in that regard (increasing processing power on the client)
-- Web apps now can be deployed on mobile devices (e.g. using [Apache Cordova][cordova])

-## Logistics

-- Communication through Teams?
-- GitHub for code sharing

 ## Goals

 - Learn to structure code: Code principles, Design patterns, Architectural patterns